d99kris/nmail/README.md

 Not planned
 -----------
 - Multiple email accounts in a single session
-- Special handling for GMail labels
+- Special handling for Gmail labels
 - Threaded view